 And as for the peanut butter, if you prefer not to eat it, you can substitute it for a creamy almond butter or any other nut butter of your choice.

-If you like this recipe and would love to have over 100 more savory dessert recipes made with real, nutrient-dense ingredients, be sure to check out my new cookbook that was just released.
+If you like this recipe and would love to have over 100 more dessert recipes made with real, nutrient-dense ingredients, be sure to check out my cookbook.

 - 1 tablespoon arrowroot powder